Lattice (group)

-One of the simplest examples of a lattice is the square lattice, which consists of all points $(a, b)$ in the plane whose coordinates are both integers, and its higher-dimensional analogues the integer lattices $\Z^n$.
+One of the simplest examples of a lattice is the square lattice, which consists of all points $(a, b)$ in the plane whose coordinates are both integers, and its higher-dimensional analogues, the integer lattices $\Z^n$.

 Closure under addition and subtraction means that a lattice must be a subgroup of the additive group of the points in the space.
 The requirements of minimum and maximum distance can be summarized by saying that a lattice is a Delone set.

 More abstractly, a lattice can be described as a free abelian group of dimension $n$ which spans the vector space $\R^n$.
 For any basis of $\R^n$, the subgroup of all linear combinations with integer coefficients of the basis vectors forms a lattice, and every lattice can be formed from a basis in this way.
 A lattice may be viewed as a regular tiling of a space by a primitive cell.

 Lattices have many significant applications in pure mathematics, particularly in connection to Lie algebras, number theory and group theory.
-They also arise in applied mathematics in connection with coding theory, in percolation theory to study connectivity arising from small-scale interactions, cryptography because of conjectured computational hardness of several lattice problems, and are used in various ways in the physical sciences.
-For instance, in materials science and solid-state physics, a lattice is a synonym for the framework of a crystalline structure, a 3-dimensional array of regularly spaced points coinciding in special cases with the atom or molecule positions in a crystal.
+They also arise in applied mathematics in connection with coding theory, in percolation theory to study connectivity arising from small-scale interactions, cryptography because of conjectured computational hardness of several lattice problems, and occur frequently in the physical sciences.
+For instance, in materials science and solid-state physics, a lattice is a synonym for a crystalline structure, a 3-dimensional array of regularly spaced points coinciding in special cases with the atom or molecule positions in a crystal.
 More generally, lattice models are studied in physics, often by the techniques of computational physics.